Ancient underground lakes discovered on Mars

-Be sure to pack arm floaties and a really big drill when you fly to Mars.
-There may be a whole world of water-filled ponds hiding beneath the southern ice cap on the dry and dusty red planet.
+Be sure to pack arm floaties and a really big drill when you visit Mars.
+A whole world of water-filled ponds may be hiding beneath the southern ice cap on the dry and dusty red planet.

 A new study led by researchers at Roma Tre University in Italy strengthens the case for a 2018 discovery of a hidden lake under the Martian polar ice, and then extends the find to include three new ponds.